Aurora 17: Events and opinions

 Around 21,150 total personnel from all branches of the Swedish Armed Forces, as well as troops from foreign nations participated.
 One fourth of them consisted of Home Guardsmen.
 Civilian authorities, such as police and social services also participated.
-Finland (Not a NATO member) and several NATO nations took part in the exercise.
+Finland (Which was not a NATO member at the time) and several NATO nations took part in the exercise.
 The participating nations included France, Denmark, Estonia, Latvia, Lithuania, Norway, Germany, and the United States.
 The designated exercise area covered most of Sweden, but was focused on the Mälaren Valley, Stockholm, Gotland and Gothenburg.

 The exercise is expected to cost the Swedish government 583 million Swedish kronor (approx. $65.6 million USD).
 The Economist put the cost at $73 million.

 On 13 September 2017, Sweden′s defence minister Peter Hultqvist said, "The exercise sends an important signal about our security policy.
 It raises the deterrent threshold against different types of incidents.”
 He cited the “deterioration of the security situation in Europe” as the reason for the exercise.
 The Economist claimed the exercise was aimed at sending a signal to Russia.